VARIACION/Student-Management-System/README.md

 * This is our final project for course Programming Techniques at University.
 * Version: pre-released alpha 1.2.
 * Some features in this version may not work correctly.
-* Evey information about bugs please contact me at huaanhminh0412@gmail.com
+* Every information about bugs please contact me at huaanhminh0412@gmail.com

 ## About my team
 * Anh Minh